-Given the fast-moving nature of technological changes, we believe that a learning outcome within IES3 which emphasised the need to continue to develop knowledge & skills around digital technology and to address any knowledge or skills gaps identified would be helpful.
+Given the fast-moving nature of technological changes, we believe that a learning outcome within IES3 which emphasised the need to continue to develop knowledge & skills around digital technology and to address any knowledge or skills gaps identified.
 This would also provide a link into IES7.